 - Any proposed tree relocation or removal.
 Tree removal will be considered when tree preservation is not possible.
 All tree removals will require approval from Urban Forestry and are in accordance with the Live Tree Removal Guide

 - Proposed soil mitigation to prevent root damage/impacts

 - Proposed plan to minimize soil compaction or mitigate the effects of soil compaction

-An ISA Certified Arborist should also provide you an inventory of City owned natural stand trees (including species, stand condition) and how construction or demolition activities may impact this area.
-A site map (aerial image preferred) should be submitted with the following information included:
+An ISA Certified Arborist should also provide you an inventory of City owned natural stand trees, including species, stand condition, and how construction or demolition activities may impact this area.
+A site map, preferably an aerial image preferred, should be submitted with the following information included: